 Unicorns are mythical animals which often represent things such as grace, purity and light in works of fiction.
 Given this, anybody killing or otherwise harming a unicorn can be taken to be an utterly repugnant character.
 This can often mean that they have crossed the Moral Event Horizon, but it doesn't have to.
 Often, the act of killing the unicorn will cause some curse to be placed upon the perpetrator.

 This is a common trope in works that feature unicorns, due to the fact that the symbolic significance of unicorns is widely understood, making it useful in establishing or reinforcing villainy in a character.

-Not to be confused with Dead Unicorn Trope
+Not to be confused with Dead Unicorn Trope.

-- In Legend, unicorns are treated as ethereal beings so holy it would upset the order of the universe for a mortal to touch one.
+- In Legend (1985), unicorns are treated as ethereal beings so holy it would upset the order of the universe for a mortal to touch one.
 Killing the last two unicorns that guard the power of light would allow the demon lord to roam the world freely in darkness.
 Also, the Big Bad shows just how evil he is by ordering a unicorn's horn to be cut off, which causes the world to freeze over.